 According to statistics, nearly one in five at least once in their life suffered such “itchy” diseases as urticaria and angioedema.
 These torturers may harass a person partly or fully (half of the cases).
 Although it is sometimes difficult to determine the cause of body rashes and blisters, most often they are caused by allergens.
 In this article, I will tell you about different ways how to prevent and how to get rid of these unpleasant ailments.

 The symptoms of urticaria and angioedema

 Urticaria and angioedema are both related to a single group of allergic diseases with similar symptoms but different mechanisms of development.
-Its name – urticaria – the disease has received for specific as if after touching the nettles, pink, fading if pressed on the body, blisters, which are the size of a millimetre to several centimetres, and cause intolerable itching.
+Its name – urticaria – the disease has received for specific as if after touching the nettles, pink, fading if pressed on the body, blisters, which are the size of a millimeter to several centimeters, and cause intolerable itching.
 In this case, the temperature of the body raises, you feel weakness and headache.
 Urticaria is striking predisposed parts of human’s skin or the whole body.
 In the course of the disease, there’re two forms: acute and chronic.

 Angioedema is represented by an allergic swelling of the lips, eyes, and tongue, sometimes so strong that it needs urgent medical attention.

 People with hypersensitivity to allergens, in order to avoid these diseases, should be extremely careful in their choice of food and received medications.
 It is not recommended to consume peanuts, shellfish, soy, fish, milk, wheat, chicken, walnuts, food additives and dyes, some fruits and berries (such as bananas and strawberries).

 Among drugs that can cause malaise, are antibiotics, anti-inflammatory drugs, insulin, tranquillizers, analgesics, drugs, vaccines and some serum.
 Aspirin rarely causes urticaria, but during the chronic form of the disease, rashes increase while taking aspirin.